tigr0w/Idov31_idov31.github.io/_posts/2022-08-04-lord-of-the-ring0-p2.md

 Now, we have left only one thing to make sure and it is to allow our driver to register for operation registration, **it can be done within the project settings in Visual Studio in the linker command line and just add /integritycheck switch**.

-After we finished with the kernel driver part let's go to the usermode part.
+After we finished with the kernel driver part let's go to the user-mode part.

-## Protector's Usermode Part
+## Protector's User mode Part

-The usermode part is even more simple as we just need to create a handle to the device object and send the wanted PID.
+The user-mode part is even simple as we just need to create a handle for the device object and send the wanted PID.

 ```cpp
 #include <iostream>